Detailed Guide forChildcare Workers in San Diego County

 |Customer and Personal Service||Knowledge of principles and processes for providing customer and personal services.
 This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.|

 Child care centers range from large, well-equipped buildings with large inside and outside play areas to small private homes.
 Working with children involves a lot of physical activity, mental alertness, and enthusiasm.
 Good general health, physical stamina, and emotional stability are essential.
 The work is never routine, with each day marked by new activities and challenges.
 This job requires bending, stooping, and lifting as workers attend to each child’s needs.
 The environment is often noisy, and Workers occasionally have to contend with foul odors.
 Childcare Workers typically work a 40-hour workweek.

 Childcare Workers typically do not belong to unions.

 The job of Childcare Worker will appeal to those who enjoy children, as well as activities that involve assisting others and promoting learning and personal development.
 Those who enjoy teaching, offering advice, helping, and being of service to people may enjoy this occupation.

 Wages for Childcare Workers in California differ widely depending on job duties, work experience, and location of the work.
 Workers in large cities generally earn higher wages than those who work in smaller towns and rural areas.

-The median wage in 2016 for Childcare Workers in California is $24,627 annually, or $11.84 hourly.
-The median wage for Childcare Workers in San Diego County is $25,188 annually, or $12.11 hourly.
+The median wage in 2016 for Childcare Workers in California was $24,627 annually, or $11.84 hourly.
+The median wage for Childcare Workers in San Diego County was $25,188 annually, or $12.11 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefit packages vary from company to company.
 Childcare Workers generally receive health insurance, vacation, sick leave, and holidays.
 Self-employed Childcare Workers need to purchase their own benefits.